francescopapaleo/audio-signal-processing/README.md

 # Audio Signal Processing with Python

-Updating and Deploying the Jupyter Book with GitHub Pages

 This repository hosts a Jupyter Book, deployed via GitHub Pages on the gh-pages branch.
-The following steps outline how to update the book and refresh the hosted webpage.
+Below are the steps to update and redeploy the book automatically.

 ## Prerequisites

 Ensure you have Jupyter Book installed:

     pip install jupyter-book

+Ensure GitHub Actions is enabled for this repository under GitHub → Settings → Actions → General.

 ### Use cookiecutter-jupyter-book to Generate the Project